-For those starting out in astronomy, binoculars may prove more handy than a telescope.
-For casual astronomical viewing 10x50mm binoculars are good and will allow brighter images at high magnification including delicate star clusters, bright galaxies, the Moon, planets and nebula.
+For those starting out in astronomy, binoculars may prove handier than a telescope.
+For casual astronomical viewing 7x50mm binoculars are good and will allow brighter, wide field images of numerous astronomical targets including delicate star clusters, bright galaxies, the Moon, planets and nebulae.

 Astronomy binoculars usually weigh 800 grams or more and so you might need some stability support, such as a tripod.
 Waterproofing is not generally required but can be desirable if you live in an area of high humidity.
 Finally, in spite of shockproof claims binoculars are precise optical instruments and should always be treated with care.